Basic hostility

-Basic hostility is a psychological concept first described by psychoanalyst Karen Horney.
-Horney described it as aggression which a child develops as a result of "basic evil".
-Horney generally defines basic evil as "invariably the lack of genuine warmth and affection".
-Basic evil includes all range of inappropriate parental behavior – from lack of affection to abuse.
-This situation of abuse and torment that can not be avoided or escaped causes kids to have a higher level of irritability.
-The same can be said for anxiety.
+Basic hostility is a psychological concept that psychoanalyst Karen Horney describes as aggression that a child develops as a result of “basic evil”.
+Basic evil is generally defined as “invariably the lack of genuine warmth and affection”.
+Basic evil covers a range of inappropriate parental behavior, including but not limited to lack of affection to physical and sexual abuse.
+Since this situation is often unavoidable, it causes children to have a higher level of basic anxiety.

 Background

 Specifically, basic hostility pertains to a sense of anger and betrayal that a child feels towards his parents for their failure to provide a secure environment.
 Horney associated this concept with "basic anxiety", citing that the two are inseparably interwoven and are both offshoots of the "basic evil" of parental mistreatment.
 Their relationship can be explained in this manner: The existence of basic evil leads to basic hostility towards the parents and the world.
 Once such hostility is repressed it becomes basic anxiety or the feeling of being helpless.

+Basic evil is what Horney refers to as “parental indifference”, a lack of warmth and affection in childhood.
+Basic hostility is the feeling of anger and betrayal that a child feels towards their parents.